unsignedzero/PowerAnalyze/README.md

 # TO DO #

-* Figure out how to add to the start of a list.
+* Tinker with values of SVN, like gamma.
+* Need more data to get svm to show possible states and possibly graph?

 # Notes #